What is SEO?

 SEO (Search Engine Optimization) is defined by author David Booth, as the “process of making improvements on and off your website in order to gain more exposure in search engine results.
 More exposure in search engine results will ultimately lead to more visitors finding you for the right reasons, and visiting your website”.
 SEO is essentially making your website the best it can be for your site visitors and search engines.

 There are hundreds of contributing factors to Google algorithms (Google’s ranking formula that each search engine uses to determine the relevancy of their findings).
-As a result, SEO is an ongoing, adaptive process that involves a lot of work, a lot of patience, but produces great reward and long-term, sustainable value.
-With significant shifts over the past year alone, its important to have a good SEO strategy that is effective and adapts quickly to industry changes.
+As a result, SEO is an ongoing, adaptive process that involves a lot of work, and a lot of patience, but produces great reward and long-term, sustainable value.
+With significant shifts over the past year alone, it’s important to have a good SEO strategy that is effective and adapts quickly to industry changes.
 Google keeps getting smarter, and technology continues to grow.
 This article provides you with the SEO fundamentals and a ton of useful resources to get you on the right track to an effective strategy in 2017.

 What are the SEO Fundamentals for 2017?